MicrosoftDocs/power-platform/power-platform/admin/operations/overview.md

 - **Pipelines**: Customers can easily configure automated deployment pipelines in minutes rather than days or weeks.
 This feature allows admins to set up the appropriate safeguards to govern and facilitate solution development, testing, and delivery across the organization.
 Learn more: [Pipelines in Power Platform](../../alm/pipelines.md)

 - **Approval-Based Deployments**: Gated deployments that require approvals, adding a layer of security and compliance to production changes.
+[Aprrovals with delegated deployments](../../alm/delegated-deployments-setup.md)

 - **Test Engine:** Feature used for testing standalone canvas apps in Power Apps.
 Lear more: [Test Engine](/power-apps/developer/test-engine/overview)